edzhelyov/stock-prices/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-## Architecture and design trade offs
+## Architecture and design decisions

 * Use only e2e testing which gives us the best confidence the application is working and enable easy refactoring.